TomaPalecek/The-Odin-Project/README.md

 # The Odin Project
  Projects done as part of TOP

-## First Assignment -Odins Recipes
+## First Assignment - Odins Recipes
 In this project, the assignment was to build a basic recipe website.
 Link to detailed requirements: